alejo78912/alejo78912/README.md

 Spring
 Angular

-##Featured Projects
+## Featured Projects

-Inventory Management Project: Developed a web application using Java and Spring to efficiently manage inventories.
+1. **Inventory Management Project:** Developed a web application using Java and Spring to efficiently manage inventories.

-Personal Website: Created a personal website using HTML, CSS, and JavaScript to share my experience and projects.
+2. **Personal Website:** Created a personal website using HTML, CSS, and JavaScript to share my experience and projects.

-Todo Application: Implemented a todo application using Angular for collaborative task management.
+3. **Todo Application:** Implemented a todo application using Angular for collaborative task management.

-Internship at AtlanticSoft
+## Internship at AtlanticSoft
 I'm currently doing my internship at AtlanticSoft, working as a developer.
 I'm excited to apply my knowledge in a professional environment and learn from the team's experience.

-Contact
+## Contact
 If you'd like to collaborate on a project or just want to get in touch, feel free to do so!
-You can find me on LinkedIn and GitHub.
+You can find me on [LinkedIn](https://www.linkedin.com/in/alejandro-valencia-13b047269/) y [GitHub](https://github.com/alejo78912).
 Thank you for visiting my repository! 😊